SamuelGuilluy/Corpus-French-Political-Debates/README.md

 ## Data Analysis of the political debates

 The library used to implement the visual aspect of the site is streamlit.
-A description of its use can be found at the following link: - https://streamlit.i
+A description of its use can be found at the following link: - https://streamlit.io

 The main file used to run the site is "tableau_streamlit.py".

 You can launch the site with the command :

 > streamlit run .\tableau_streamlit.py

+## TO-DO

+- [ ] Ajouter une recherche par sujet
+- [ ] Comparaison des différents candidats de manière global

 ## Annotate the data